Psychotherapy offers a safe place to deal with concerns such as

 Btw, validating emotions doesn’t mean accepting every behaviour.
 Behaviours and feelings are not the same thing.
 Feelings are nothing more than information coming from a very old (200 million years-old) mammal brain.
 Feelings are how all mammal brains communicate information that is important for the survival of that particular mammal.

 While all feelings are a legitimate and natural limbic brain reaction to what is around us, not all behaviours are OK.
 Parents’ job is to set boundaries for behaviour in order to protect children from themselves and keep them safe and also to protect others from them.
 But parents must never punish a child for feeling something!
 Unfortunately, punishing children just for feeling something is incredibly common, even now.
-And if parents don’t do it, then children are told off feeling things at school, in their peer groups, by teachers and by society in general.
-Our society for example constantly promotes the idea that only a contented state of mind or happiness are OK.
+And if parents don’t do it, then children are often told off for feeling things at school, by their peers, by teachers and by society in general.
+Our society for example, constantly promotes the idea that only a contented state of mind or happiness are OK.
 Anything other than that is judged as ‘wrong’ or ’sick’.
+Perfectly normal and very common emotions like fear, grief or sadness are all too often pathologised as ‘anxiety’ or ‘depression’.
+Emotions are there for a reason and if someone feels something there is always a good reason for it even if it’s not immediately obvious what it is.

 Human babies are so vulnerable that in order to survive we had to be scared of everything.
 On a dangerous planet it paid off to be scared of most things because most things were dangerous, especially if you are completely helpless… Remember that children have little life experience and they do not know what they need to worry about and what they don’t.
 They look to the adults around them to teach them what they should be afraid of or worry about, and what they shouldn’t.
 But until they learn enough to survive on their own, everything and anything can be scary.
 This is why adults must never ever add unnecessary fears or worries to their child’s reality.
 (When the very adults who are supposed to protect children and help them feel safe, are the also the direct cause of worry or fear in children’s life, it leads to complex trauma.)